INQ 120 A Perfect World

 An examination of techniques used by psychologists to measure behavior and to analyze and interpret the data.
 The course includes an introduction to computer data analysis.

-- Take PSYC-204 Must be taken either prior to or at the same time as this course.
+- Take PSYC-204 Must be taken at the same time as this course.

 |1||T. Carter||T 1:10PM-2:40PM|